Stars open Veteran’s Classic with two tough losses

 Brownson, hitting third, staked Miles City to a 1-0 lead in the first when he drove a James Rogers pitch over the right field wall.
 The Outlaw slugger drove in another run in the top of third when his sacrifice fly plated Logan Gilmore.
 Braelen Pippin then scored on a Kade Mosley single to push the Outlaws up 3-0.

 Peyton Ness singled with one out and Henry London reached base when he was hit by a pitch.
 A single by Lane Darrow drove in Ness then J.T.
-Kostenbauer doubled to right field to score London then Wyatt Hunt hit doubles to plate Darrow and Kostenbauer.
+Kostenbauer doubled to right field to score London, then Wyatt Hunt hit a double to plate Darrow and Kostenbauer.

 “We put the ball on the bat a little bit,” Humphries said.
 “Being able to see him a second time around, we were a little more comfortable.
 We were able to see what his fastball does, his curve ball.”